sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(isSmall('5')).toBe(false)
 -->

-Now, all the values are grouped together, which makes the code more readable and maintainable: it’s easier to add and remove items.
+Now, all the values are grouped together, which makes the code more readable and maintainable.
+It’s also easier to add and remove items.

 Repeated conditions can make code barely readable.
 Consider this function that returns special offers for a product in a pet shop.
 The shop has two brands, Horns & Hooves and Paws & Tails, and each has unique special offers.
 For historical reasons, they are stored in the cache differently: